moble/PostNewtonian.jl/docs/src/index.md

 ## Quick start

 !!! tip
-    You don't have to [use cool Unicode names](https://docs.julialang.org/en/v1/manual/unicode-input/) for
+    You don't have to use [cool Unicode names](https://docs.julialang.org/en/v1/manual/unicode-input/) for
     your variables if you don't want to.
 For example, `chi1` works just as well as `χ⃗₁`.
-Similarly, many functions in this package have Unicode names or take optional Unicode keyword arguments; the documentation for those functions will point out possible ASCII substitutions.
+Similarly, many functions in this package have Unicode names or take optional Unicode keyword arguments.
+But every such name or argument will also have an ASCII equivalent; see the documentation of those functions for the appropriate substitutions.

 We can integrate the orbital dynamics of a black-hole binary using the [`orbital_evolution`](@ref) function.
 Here, we arbitrarily choose something